 prefix key or command.
 Magit’s

 an example of using Transient to merely implement a command

 In addition to that, Transient also allows users to interactively pass arguments to commands.
 These arguments can be much more complex than what is reasonable when using prefix arguments.
 There is a limit to how many aspects of a command can be controlled using prefix arguments.
 Furthermore, what a certain prefix argument means for different commands can be completely different, and users have to read documentation to learn and then commit to memory what a certain prefix argument means to a certain command.

-Transient suffix commands on the other hand can accept dozens of different arguments without the user having to remember anything.
-When using Transient, then one can call a command with arguments that are just as complex as when calling the same function non-interactively using code.
+Transient suffix commands, on the other hand, can accept dozens of different arguments without the user having to remember anything.
+When using Transient, one can call a command with arguments that are just as complex as when calling the same function non-interactively from Lisp.

-Invoking a transient command with arguments is similar to invoking a command in a shell with command-line completion and history enabled.
-One benefit of the Transient interface is that it remembers history not only on a global level ("this command was invoked using these arguments and previously it was invoked using those other arguments"), but also remembers the values of individual arguments independently.
+Invoking a transient suffix command with arguments is similar to invoking a command in a shell with command-line completion and history enabled.
+One benefit of the Transient interface is that it remembers history not only on a global level (“this command was invoked using these arguments, and previously it was invoked using those other arguments”), but also remembers the values of individual arguments independently.
 See Using History.